LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 - buckets aggregations
 - combined aggregations

 Interested in the answers to questions asked during the live workshops?
-Click[here](#Q-and-A-from-the-live-workshop)
+Click [here](#Q-and-A-from-the-live-workshop)

 ## Resources